semoglou/ksil/README.md

 By design, its cluster-centric weighting strategy, which emphasizes well-clustered instances and de-emphasizes uncertain ones within each cluster, naturally aligns with the macro objective’s focus on cluster-level quality.
-This makes K-Sil particularly effective for detecting subtle patterns (e.g., in biological data), preserving minority groups (e.g., in medical diagnostics or fraud detection), and ensuring fair representation in heterogeneous data (e.g., in customer segmentation or demographic studies).
+This makes K-Sil particularly effective for detecting subtle patterns (e.g., in biological data), preserving minority groups (e.g., in medical diagnostics or fraud detection), and ensuring fair representation in heterogeneous data (e.g., in customer or demographic segmentation).

 <p align="center">
   <img src="demo/synthtruelabels.png" alt="Ground Truth Clusters" width="300"/><br/>